 | npm | @sylphx/pdf-reader-mcp |

-The fastest PDF extraction MCP server.
+The fastest PDF extraction MCP server, now at v2.3.1 with a major version bump since March.
 PDF Reader MCP claims 5-10x faster throughput than sequential processing via automatic parallelization, with benchmarks of 5,575 ops/sec for text extraction and 12,933 ops/sec for error handling.
 It processes 50-page PDFs in seconds with multi-core utilization.
+Stars have grown from 557 to 657 (+18%).

 The single read_pdf tool handles text extraction (full document or specific pages), image extraction as base64-encoded PNG, metadata access, and page counting.
 Y-coordinate based content ordering preserves natural reading order — a detail that matters for multi-column layouts where naive extraction scrambles text.